edinburghhacklab/hacklab-training-generator/syllabus.md

 ### Evaluation

+The trainee must be able to identify risks associated with the machine and the safety measures that should be used.

-Trainee must be observed to routinely use safe working practices when working without prompting or reminding.
+The trainee must be observed to routinely use safe working practices when working without prompting or reminding.

 ## Basics

-### Turning on
+### Turning on & startup
  * Switch on control box
  * Start up software
  * Release emergency stop switch